 Elements in the xml file can be nested within each other (parent-child), or can be siblings to each other.

 Each xml file needs to have an initial declaration and a root element, in which all other elements will be nested.

-We will first create a file with a collection of case of studies, each case study should have a unique id, added as attribute.
+To create a XML document of a published assessment, we will first create a file with a collection of case of studies.
+The root element will be “Case-Studies” and it will nests each case study (unit assessed) in the publication.
+Each case study should have a unique id, added as attribute.
 For example: